HongyuHe/lsolver/README.md

 * Again, the parallel implementations could be improved by rewriting the three algorithms with OpenMP.

-* Later, I will host the project directly in a local clusters to conquer the “eight-thread barrier”.
+* Later, I will host the project directly in a local clusters to overcome the “eight-thread barrier”.

 <br>